 “The Scottish Government has set itself ambitious but necessary targets for generating renewable energy in its new Energy Strategy, and renewable heat and electricity produced through AD can make an important contribution to these goals, as well as reducing emissions from landfill, creating rural jobs, and helping to restore degraded soils.

-The Scottish Government’s Energy Strategy, the first of its kind in Scotland, sets a new target for at least 50% of all Scotland’s heat, transport, and electricity consumption to be supplied from renewable sources by 2030.
-The Strategy notes that biogas and biomethane produced through AD will have a role to play in helping to decarbonise Scotland’s energy system, and notes that existing AD biomethane sites in Scotland already produce enough gas to supply the equivalent of 85,000 homes.
+The Scottish Government’s Energy Strategy, the first of its kind in Scotland, sets a new target for at least 50% of all Scotland's heat, transport, and electricity consumption to be supplied from renewable sources by 2030.
+The Strategy notes that biogas and biomethane produced through AD from agricultural wastes will have a role to play in helping to decarbonise Scotland’s energy system, and notes that existing AD biomethane sites in Scotland already produce enough gas to supply the equivalent of 85,000 homes.
+It can also produce heat to drive CHP schemes for heating homes and other uses.

 Last year’s conference was the first dedicated solely to the Scottish AD industry, and this year’s event will focus on AD’s potential contribution to business and farming in Scotland, with Cabinet Secretary for Environment, Climate Change, and Land Reform Roseanna Cunningham MSP giving the keynote presentation on Scotland’s proposed new Climate Change Bill.

-Scotland has significant medium term targets for renewable energy since 2010 when they aimed to achieve: 11% of all heat by 2020, and 50% of all electricity.
+Scotland has had significant medium-term targets for renewable energy since 2010 when they aimed to achieve: 11% of all heat by 2020, and 50% of all electricity.

 Developing Scotland's Previous Anaerobic Digestion in Scotland Energy Strategy

-Back in 2010 this Scottish study reported that energy from municipal waste could make a contribution to these targets, though it should be noted that not all energy produced by energy from waste plants would necessarily be classified as renewable.
+Back in 2010, this Scottish study reported that energy from municipal waste could make a contribution to these targets, though it should be noted that not all energy produced by energy from waste plants would necessarily be classified as renewable from this natural process.

 The “Sustainable Development Commission Scotland – Energy from Waste Potential in Scotland (2010)” study shows that EfW in Scotland could contribute approximately 2.0 TWh of useful heat and 0.90 TWh of electricity per year, from incineration and anaerobic digestion combined.